Probabilistic Counters for Privacy Preserving Data Aggregation

-\end{claim} This claim emerges from lemmas \ref{lem:between} and \ref{lem:end} from \ref{append}.
-We use Claim \ref{stepforward} to guarantee starting conditions for the next Lemma \ref{lem:crutial}.
-However, in order to apply Lemma \ref{lem:crutial} we will use Claim \ref{claim4} as well, which assumes that $n\gs 2^7 +1$.
-Hence we would like to gather some information about the distribution of $M_{2^7+1}$.
-More precisely, we are interested in the behaviour of $\theta_i={p_{129,i}}/{p_{129,i+1}}$ for $i\ls 11$, which we present in the Table \ref{tab:alfa}.
+\paragraph{The fourth phase} We use Claim \ref{stepforward} to guarantee starting conditions for the next Lemma \ref{lem:crutial}.
+However, in order to apply Lemma \ref{lem:crutial}, we will also use Claim \ref{claim4}, which assumes that $n\gs 2^7 +1$.
+Hence, we would like to gather some information about the distribution of $M_{2^7+1}$.
+More precisely, we are interested in the behaviour of $\theta_i={p_{129,i}}/{p_{129,i+1}}$ for $i\ls 11$, which we present in Table \ref{tab:alfa}.